 Utilize project management tools to keep content on schedule.
 Popular tools include:

 Manage advertising programs within the articles and sidebars.
 This includes finding the best and most relevant affiliate programs, choosing ad designs and styles that fit within your branding, and keeping them updated.
+A good place to start is to find an affiliate plugin that works well with your program and needs.

 Managing products can be a full-time job on its own.
 Whether the products are digital or physical, the blog manager must handle product sourcing, prices, descriptions, customer questions, support, updates, etc. This also includes the eCommerce platform itself with viewing reports and keeping shipping and payment gateways up to date.